kanishkamisra/website/content/misc/_index.md

 - **The Marlow Murder Club** by Robert Thorogood (didn't really like this)
 - **Death comes to Marlow** by Robert Thorogood (didn't really like this either)
 - **The Thursday Murder Club** by Richard Osman (currently reading, slowly...).
+- **How to solve your own murder** by Kristen Perrin (ugh, i really did not like the narration of this book -- might just be me though)
+- **We solve murders** by Richard Osman (uhhhh.. the case here was kind of not interesting?)

 I recently started reading Robert Galbraith's Cormoran Strike series (rank so far in parantheses, titles ordered by chronology):